blended-zio/blended-zio/website/blog/2020-11-05-JmsKeepAlive.md

 ## A simple Keep Alive monitor

 A keep alive monitor is more or less a counter that is increased at certain intervals.
 It can be reset by sending it `alive` signals.
-Whenever the counter reaches a defined value `n` that practically means that for `n * interval` the monitor hasn't received a signal.
+Whenever the counter reaches a defined value `n` that practically means that for the duration of `n * interval` the monitor hasn't received a signal.
 The monitor as such does not need to know about the entity it monitors, in our case the JMS connection.

 CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/KeepAliveMonitor.scala" doctag="trait"